Although solo travel is rising, the initial thought of traveling alone can be anxiety-inducing. It doesn’t have to be, especially with this checklist.

 By Candace Keeton

-The daylight hours are longer, temperatures are rising, and open-toe season is upon us.
+The daylight hours are longer, temperatures are rising, and the open-toe season is upon us.
 With all this comes the undeniable desire to travel—the need to break free from the four walls of work or home.
 Unfortunately, your friends who say they are down for a getaway keep dropping out at the last minute.
 Did you already request those days off?
 Then, maybe it’s time to say goodbye to the letdown and hello to solo travel.
 As someone who has traveled solo through several countries and now has a career as a flight attendant, I feel confident in sharing what’s in my suitcase.
-Whether you’re tired of waiting, looking to grow mentally and emotionally or need to unwind, solo travel may be for you.
+Whether you’re tired of waiting, looking to grow mentally and emotionally, or need to unwind, solo travel may be for you.

 Here are a few things you may need: